How to avoid being restricted in what can be paid to your pensions

 However, once he starts working again he will be paying back into his pension.
 He is worried he will trigger the money purchase annual allowance (MPAA), the limit on the amount he can pay into all his money purchase pensions in any tax year, once he has flexibly accessed one of his pensions.
 The allowance is currently £4,000.

-To avoid paying tax because of the MPAA, Stewart can consider a few different alternatives.
-The solution will depend on what kind of pension arrangement Stewart has.
-If he has a modern pension arrangement, there may be flexibility in that contract which could help Stewart avoid triggering the MPAA.
+To avoid paying tax because of the MPAA, Matthew can consider a few different alternatives.
+The solution will depend on what kind of pension arrangement he has.
+If he has a modern pension arrangement, there may be flexibility in that contract which could help him avoid triggering the MPAA.

 Past the Tripwire

-Stewart could look at paying benefits that are “small pots”.
+Matthew could look at paying benefits that are “small pots”.
 This option allows him to withdraw up to £10,000 on three occasions without activating the MPAA.
-Certain schemes will allow existing pots to be split in order to allow withdrawals to be made under triviality without touching the remaining assets.
+Certain schemes will allow existing pots to be split in order to allow withdrawals to be made under current pension regulations without touching the remaining assets.

-Stewart should also consider accessing other financial assets first.
+He should also consider accessing other financial assets first.
 It is useful to think of pensions as “first in, last out”.
-So, if Stewart or his wife have other assets, such as ISAs, they could access those first.
+So, if Matthew or his wife have other assets, such as ISAs, they could access those first.

 He can also consider how his and his wife’s assets are split.
 Together they should consider whether it would be appropriate for his wife’s pensions to be topped up and if her other assets should be accessed.
 By topping up her pension they will have the flexibility to either:

-- Access both pensions without triggering the MPAA, or
+- Access both pensions without triggering the MPAA

 - Access one pension that does trigger the MPAA for one of them, while maintaining the full annual allowance for the other